Laser safety in Australia is regulated by

 Fortunately laser light from our laser welders is focused, so it expands and weakens.
 The further away you are from the laser, the lower the light intensity.
 Laser intensity drops exponentially as you move away, but at closer distances such as a workshop anyone’s eyes could be damaged, even by reflections.

-The Australian Standard should be followed, but some practical things to factor into your safety plan are:
+The Australian Standards AS60825.1 and .14 should be followed, but some practical things to factor into your safety plan are:

 2. No one can be near the exit path of the laser (where a lot of the laser beam energy bounces off the surface at the same angle it hits the surface).
 Similar to a shooting range, never be out in front where the guns are pointed…